alibaba/terraform-provider/website/docs/r/datahub_subscription.html.markdown

 The following attributes are exported:

 * `id` - The ID of the datahub subscritpion as terraform resource.
 It was composed of project name, topic name and practical subscription ID generated from server side.
+Format to <project_name>:<topic_name>:<sub_id>.
 * `sub_id` - The identidy of the subscritpion, generate from server side.
 * `create_time` - Create time of the datahub subscription.
 It is a human-readable string rather than 64-bits UTC.
 * `last_modify_time` - Last modify time of the datahub subscription.
 It is the same as *create_time* at the beginning.
 It is also a human-readable string rather than 64-bits UTC.

 ## Import

-Datahub subscription can be imported using the *name* or ID, e.g.
+Datahub subscription can be imported using the ID, e.g.

 ```
-$ terraform import alicloud_datahub_subscription.example tf_datahub_subscription
+$ terraform import alicloud_datahub_subscription.example tf_datahub_project:tf_datahub_topic:1539073399567UgCzY
 ```